Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an unauthenticated attacker to obtain assets data without authentication.
+Successful exploitation of these vulnerabilities could allow an attacker to download files and decode stored passwords.

 3. TECHNICAL DETAILS